terrelsa13/MUMC/README.md

 # Configuration
 ## media_cleaner_config.py
-The first time you run the script it will attempt to create the config file by asking a few questions.
+The first time you run the script it will attempt to create the config file by asking a handful of questions.

 ## Configuration Contents
 #### Media will be deleted once it has been played the configured number of days ago: